MainulDip/AndroidDevStudy/kotlin-android-advanced-workflow.md

 ### When to use an interface (common functionality for unrelated classes):
 - If the functionality we are creating will be useful across a wide range of disparate objects, use an interface.
-Abstract classes should be used primarily for objects that are closely related, whereas interfaces are best suited for providing a common functionality to unrelated classes.
+Abstract classes should be used primarily for objects that are closely related, whereas interfaces are best suited for providing a common functionality to unrelated classes

 - Interfaces are a good choice when we think that the API will not change for a while.